Neighborhood Survivability Rankings: Los Angeles

 Summary

-StreetSpring's 2026 analysis shows Malibu is the strongest neighborhood in Los Angeles for new businesses, with the best locations offering a ~89% chance of lasting more than two years.
-Across all business types that could open in Malibu, the average location shows a ~86% chance of lasting more than two years.
-Keep in mind that results depend heavily on the exact location; strong sites often exist within neighborhoods that seem less favorable overall.
+StreetSpring's 2026 analysis shows Peninsula is the strongest neighborhood in Los Angeles for new businesses, with the best locations offering a ~92% chance of lasting more than two years.
+Across all business types that could open in Peninsula, the average location shows a ~85% chance of lasting more than two years.
+Neighborhood rankings indicate general trends, but StreetSpring's address-level precision will reveal the best and worst spots within each area.

-What Are the 10 Best Neighborhoods in or Around Los Angeles to Open a Business?
+What Are the Best Neighborhoods in Los Angeles to Open ?

 The top 10 neighborhoods in or around Los Angeles to open a business are: